Krypton

 iCloud Drive and Dropbox Documents

-iCloud Drive support is controlled by iOS in Settings / Apple ID1 / iCloud Drive.
+iCloud Drive support is controlled by iOS in Settings / Apple ID / iCloud Drive.
 Dropbox support is controlled by Krypton in Info / Settings.

 iCloud Image